 But if you try to train intensely at altitude the reduced oxygen availability will mean that you won’t be able to train as hard, and this leads to muscle wastage and loss of power.
+You can compesate that by clenbuterol achat en France.
 So if you’re going to benefit from an altitude camp you need to reside at altitude and train at sea level.
 This is known as the ‘live high, train low’ ethos.
-It promote changes in your blood profile as you live and sleep at altitude, while allowing you to train at the necessary intensity to maintain muscular power.
+It promote changes in your blood profile as you live and sleep at altitude, while allowing you to train at the necessary intensity and take the right clenbuterol dosage to maintain muscular power.

 This could prove tricky in the Andes if your only transport between different altitudes is a donkey.
 So your best bet is somewhere like the Alps, where you can book a posh hotel up a mountain with a nice view and then jump on a cable-car down to the valley to do your training.

 A couple of weeks of high-low training is likely to improve performance by two to five per cent, perhaps more if a higher base camp is chosen.
 This could mean the difference between first and tenth place.
 Exercise caution before choosing a base camp above 2,500m because you may suffer altitude sickness and have to return to sea level to recover, which would defeat the point of going in the first place.

 Finally, you should aim to get back to lightly around three days before the event you’re competing in to give yourself time to re-acclimatise.

 RUNNER’S TIP HYPDXIC CHAMBERS